← Features · NSW

 Where it sits in the review

-Multi-property handling shows up in the parts of the review that are inherently per-title.
+Edge case handling shows up in the parts of the review that are inherently per-title or per-item.
 Title Understanding does the per-title extraction and structuring, and Preflight runs the per-title, per-pool, per-tenancy and per-OC completeness checks before you start work.
 The rest of the review then walks each one in turn.

 See Curia in action

-Book a demo and bring a multi-title file.
-We'll run it through and show you each title, pool and tenancy reviewed in the one workflow.
+Book a demo and bring your trickiest file.
+We'll run it through and show you every title, pool, tenancy and OC reviewed in the one workflow.